frappe/erpnext_com/erpnext_com/www/privacy.md

 On the cloud, we maintain regular SQL backups (from hereon referred to as backup) of your account.
 A backup is taken every 6 hours.

-These backups are stored on Amazon's AWS service which is <a href="https://aws.amazon.com/compliance/gdpr-center/" target="_blank">GDPR compliant</a>.
+These backups are stored on Amazon's AWS service.
+You can refer to its <a href="https://aws.amazon.com/compliance/gdpr-center/" target="_blank">compliance information</a>.

 We recommend that you also maintain your own copy.
 To download them manually by going to ``` Setup > Download Backups ```.
 You can also automate database backup download of your ERPNext account into your <a href="https://erpnext.org/docs/user/manual/en/setting-up/integrations/dropbox-backup" target="_blank">Dropbox account.